magnusrodseth/webtek-grader/README.md

 - 🧪 **Validate deliverables**: Validates the HTML, CSS and JS using the W3C Validator API.
 - 🧠 **Grade deliverables with AI**: Grades the deliverables using the project description, all project files for the deliverable, and the grading criteria.
 This is optional, and can be run without AI.

+## 🚨 Very important to note

+This project is only meant to be a guideline when grading assignments, **not a one-stop shop**.
+It is important to review the generated feedback and adjust it to fit the student's deliverable.
+Every single deliverable requires a human eye to evaluate the points given and the feedback provided.

+**Please do not use this blindly without reviewing the feedback generated. 🫶🏽**

 ## Getting started

 ### Prerequisites